rppicomidi/pico_usb_host_troubleshooting/README.md

 # pico_usb_host_troubleshooting
 There can be a lot of different reasons that an embedded USB Host doesn't work with a USB device.
 The problems will either be hardware related or software related.
+This document summarizes some troubleshooting knowledge I have picked up over time, and offers very low cost suggestions for USB packet sniffer hardware.

+If you see an error in what I wrote, or if you wish to add something, please file an issue and we can discuss the appropriate changes to this document.

 ## USB Host Hardware Issues